Kaibu/ASM/README.md

 15.07.2013 counter for allMissionObjects added, helps to check if cleanup routines works
 31.07.2013 object counting interval, configurable in **asm.ini** [seconds], set *objectcountinterval=0* to deactivate
 31.08.2013 userinterface improvements, use **popup-menu** to check it out (thanks zach72 for ideas)
+22.10.2013 UI settings saved/restored to/from registry at session end/start